eth-easl/deltazip-ae/README.md

 docker pull ghcr.io/xiaozheyao/deltazip:0.0.1
 ```

+If this is your first run, please install dependencies with `pip install -r requirements.txt`.

 We set `$WORKDIR` to be `/scratch/xiayao/` and will use `$WORKDIR` in this document.
 Please adjust the path accordingly if you are running the evaluation on your own machine.

 On the instance, all the necessary tools, model weights are stored in the `$WORKDIR` directory.
 We use `$WORKDIR/deltazip-ae` as the working directory.
 You can find the source code of this repo in the `deltazip-ae` directory.